 Interested in double cleansing but have some questions?
-Below, we explain how the method works and share our favorite cleansing duos for each skin type.
+Below, we explain how the method works and share our favorite cleansing duos for every skin type.

 Here’s how it works:

-Oil cleanser gently sweeps away oil-based debris including sebum, makeup, SPF, and pollutants.
+Step 1: Use an oil cleanser or cleansing balm.
+Oil cleansers and balms gently cleanse away oil-based debris including sebum, makeup, SPF, and pollutants.

-To use, pump or scoop the oil cleanser into your hand and massage into your skin in gentle upward motions.
-Then add water to emulsify the product and massage again.
-It should create a milky consistency.
-Then, rinse with lukewarm water.
+Pump or scoop the oil cleanser into your hand and massage into your skin in gentle upward motions.
+Add water to emulsify the product and massage again (it should create a milky consistency).
+Then rinse with lukewarm water.

-A water-based cleanser, also known as a foam or gel cleanser, draw out impurities like sweat and dirt, which are water-based.
+Step 2: Use a water-based cleanser.
+Also known as a foam or gel cleanser, water-based cleansers draw out water-based impurities like sweat and dirt to fully cleanse the skin and pores.

-After you’ve rinsed off your oil cleanser, massage it into your skin, using the same gentle upward circular motions, then rinse.
+After you’ve rinsed off your oil cleanser, while the skin is still damp or wet, massage the water cleanser into your skin, using the same gentle upward circular motions, then rinse and gently pat dry.

 The best cleansing products go beyond just removing impurities, though.
-Depending on your skin type and concerns, you might want one that also hydrates, balances, or exfoliates too.
-Below we’ve shared some options that check those boxes.
-Read on to find the best duo for you.
+Depending on your skin type and concerns, you might want one that also hydrates, balances or exfoliates too.
+Below, we’ve shared some options that check those boxes.
+Read on to find the best cleansing duo for you.

 An oil cleanser is a must if you have oily skin because you need oil to properly break down the excess sebum on your face.
 But that doesn’t mean you have to make your face an oil slick each time and silently suffer in your bathroom.

-The Hanskin Cleansing Oil & Blackhead [BHA] ($25) is formulated for those with oily skin types.
-In addition to astringent cleansing oils like lemon peel and grapefruit oils, it contains salicylic acid to exfoliate pores and help prevent and treat blackheads and acne.
+The Hanskin Pore Cleansing Oil [BHA] ($27) is specially formulated for those with oily skin types.
+In addition to astringent cleansing oils like lemon and grapefruit oils, it contains salicylic acid to exfoliate pores and help prevent and treat blackheads and acne.

-The perfect complement to this cleansing balm is the Benton Tea Tree Cleansing Water ($17).
+The perfect complement to this cleansing oil is the D’alba Piedmont Peptide No-Sebum Mild Gel Cleanser ($35).
 If you have oily skin, you might gravitate towards cleansers that leave your skin squeaky clean, but doing so actually dries out your skin, which then forces your skin to produce even more oil to compensate for the lack of moisture.
-The Benton formula is gentle, fragrance-free, won’t strip skin, and is packed with tea tree leaf water to not only provide added acne-fighting benefits, but calm any inflammation and redness.
+The D’alba Piedmont formula is gentle, won’t strip skin, and is packed with white truffle to provide added anti-aging benefits.

 Combination skin feels like your skin is consistently going through seasonal changes – it’s dry in some places but oily in others, and your skin may feel different every single day.
 In that case, look for hydrating cleansers that don’t leave a greasy residue.